Forbidden City

 Often regarded as the foremost of the world’s top five palaces (which also include the Palace of Versailles in France, Buckingham Palace in the UK, the White House in the USA, and the Kremlin in Russia), the Forbidden City, known as China’s imperial palace, was designated a UNESCO World Heritage site in 1987.

-As we stepped through the gate of the Forbidden City, my friend and I couldn't help but exclaim, "Wow!
+As we stepped through the gate of the Imperial Palace, my friend and I couldn't help but exclaim, "Wow!
 It’s so huge!"
 Our first stop was the architectural model of the palace.
 I learned that the Forbidden City covers 723,600 square meters and has around 9,000 rooms.
 A volunteer guide nearby told me that if a newborn baby were to live in a different room each day, by the time they had stayed in all the rooms, they would be 27 years old!

 The red and green walls of the Forbidden City, adorned with glazed tiles and a yellow roof.